3Cement/TODO/README.md

 # TO-DO-List-Flask

 Simple ToDo List created with Django to practice this framework.
+The working example will be available soon.

 ## Getting Started